ItsMeJosue0021/bplmm/README.md

 ## Some Things Worth Noting:

 1. Avoid adding raw CSS styles in the **style.css** file as it changes each time that resources gets watched and compiled through **npm run dev**.
 Instead, you can add your CSS styles in the **input.css** file.
-2. Some of the view function does not have a decorator tags yet especially the newly created ones.
+2. Some of the view function does not have a custom decorator tags yet especially the newly created ones in the **icd_view.py**.
-3. Some of the background image, and colors used in the html templates as custom tailwind classes are found in the tailwind.config.js file
+3. Some of the background image, and colors used in the HTML templates as custom tailwind classes are found in the **tailwind.config.js** file

 ```cmd
   theme: {